nullscreen/bh/README.md

     rake release

 Remember that the bh gem follows [Semantic Versioning](http://semver.org).

-Any new release that is fully backward-compatible should bump the *patch* version (1.0.x).
+Any new release that makes backward-compatible bug fixes should bump the *patch* version (1.0.x).

+Any new release that adds backward-compatible features should bump the *minor* version (1.x.0).

-Any new version that breaks compatibility should bump the *minor* version (1.x.0)
+Any new version that breaks compatibility should bump the *major* version (2.0.0)

 How to contribute
 =================